nlohmann/json/.github/CONTRIBUTING.md

 ## Private reports

-Usually, all issues are tracked publicly on [Github](https://github.com/nlohmann/json/issues).
-If you want to make a private report (e.g., for a vulnerability or to attach an example that is not meant to be publisheed), please send an email to <mail@nlohmann.me>.
+Usually, all issues are tracked publicly on [GitHub](https://github.com/nlohmann/json/issues).
+If you want to make a private report (e.g., for a vulnerability or to attach an example that is not meant to be published), please send an email to <mail@nlohmann.me>.

 ## Prerequisites